Getting started (C++ reference implementation)

 GIT_REPOSITORY https://github.com/avatarsd-llc/libtracer

-GIT_TAG main # pin a commit — the wire format is not yet frozen
+GIT_TAG main # pin a commit — protocol v1 is DRAFT

 SOURCE_SUBDIR core)